-111-2-2-.40.
+Rule 111-2-2-.40.
 Specific Review Considerations for Ambulatory Surgery Services

 - (1) Applicability.
-For Certificate of Need purposes, an Ambulatory Surgery Service is considered a new institutional health service if it is to be offered in an ambulatory surgery facility ("ASF") or in a diagnostic, treatment, or rehabilitation center ("DTRC"). - (a) If the ambulatory surgery service is or will be provided as "part of a hospital", the hospital's provision of such service is not subject to Certificate of Need (CON) review under this FRule.
-For purposes of this FRule, the following are always considered to be "part of a hospital": - a) if the service is located within a hospital; or, - b) if the service is located in a building on the hospital's primary campus and that building, or relevant portion thereof, is included within the hospital's permit issued by the State's licensing agency, subject to determination by the Department.
-The Department also will make a determination of reviewability on a case-bycase basis in other situations involving hospitals. - (b) The entity that develops any ambulatory surgery service shall be the applicant. - (c) A single specialty ambulatory surgery service will be issued a single specialty CON.
+For Certificate of Need purposes, an Ambulatory Surgery Service is considered a new institutional health service if it is to be offered in an ambulatory surgery facility ("ASF") or in a diagnostic, treatment, or rehabilitation center ("DTRC"). - (a) If the ambulatory surgery service is or will be provided as "part of a hospital", the hospital's provision of such service is not subject to Certificate of Need review under this Rule.
+For purposes of this Rule, the following are always considered to be "part of a hospital": - a) if the service is located within a hospital; or - b) if the service is located in a building on the hospital's primary campus and that building, or relevant portion thereof, is included within the hospital's permit issued by the State's licensing agency, subject to determination by the Department.
+The Department also will make a determination of reviewability on a case-by-case basis in other situations involving hospitals. - (b) The entity that develops any ambulatory surgery service shall be the applicant. - (c) A single specialty ambulatory surgery service will be issued a single specialty CON.
 A new CON will be required to become a multi-specialty service. - (d) These Rules do not apply to adult open-heart surgery, adult cardiac catheterization, pediatric cardiac catheterization, pediatric open-heart surgery, and obstetrical services because these services are covered under other CON Rules.
-If an ambulatory surgery service, which is part of a hospital, expands the number of ambulatory surgery operating rooms and the capital expenditure exceeds the CON threshold, the project will be reviewed under these-Ga.
+If an ambulatory surgery service, which is part of a hospital, expands the number of ambulatory surgery operating rooms and the capital expenditure exceeds the CON threshold, the project will be reviewed under Ga.
 Comp.
 R. & Regs. r.
-Rules 111-2-2-.40.
-If an ambulatory surgery service, which is part of a hospital, involves a capital expenditure, which exceeds the CON threshold and does not increase the number of ambulatory surgery operating rooms, the project will be reviewed under the General Review Considerations (-Ga.
+111-2-2-.40.
+If an ambulatory surgery service, which is part of a hospital, involves a capital expenditure, which exceeds the CON threshold and does not increase the number of ambulatory surgery operating rooms, the project will be reviewed under the General Review Considerations (Ga.
 Comp.
 R. & Regs. r.
-111-2-2-.09-).
+111-2-2-.09).

-(a) "Ambulatory surgery" means surgical procedures that include but are not limited to those recognized by the Centers for Medicare and Medicaid Services ("CMS"), the

-Department's Division of Medical Assistance ("DMA"), the State Health Benefit Plans, or by any successor entities, as reimbursable ambulatory surgery procedures.
-Ambulatory surgery is provided only to patients who are admitted to a facility which offers ambulatory surgery and which does not admit patients for treatment that normally requires stays that are overnight or exceed twenty-four (24) hours and which does not provide accommodations for treatment of patients for periods of twenty-four hours or longer.

-(b) "Ambulatory surgery facility" means a public or private facility, not part of a hospital, which provides surgical treatment performed under general or regional anesthesia in an operating room environment to patients not requiring hospitalization.
-In addition to operating rooms, an ambulatory surgery facility includes all components of pre and post-operative ambulatory surgery care.

-(c) "Ambulatory surgery operating room" means an operating room located either in a hospital, in an ambulatory surgery facility, or in a DTRC facility that is equipped to perform surgery and is constructed to meet the specifications and standards of the Office of Regulatory Services of the Department of Human Resources_Healthcare Facility Regulation Division.
+- (a)"Ambulatory surgery" means surgical procedures that include but are not limited to those recognized by the Centers for Medicare and Medicaid Services ("CMS"), the Department's Division of Medical Assistance ("DMA"), the State Health Benefit Plans, or by any successor entities, as reimbursable ambulatory surgery procedures.
+Ambulatory surgery is provided only to patients who are admitted to a facility which offers ambulatory surgery and which does not admit patients for treatment that normally requires stays that are overnight or exceed twenty-four (24) hours and which does not provide accommodations for treatment of patients for periods of twenty-four hours or longer. - (b)"Ambulatory surgery facility" means a public or private facility, not part of a hospital, which provides surgical treatment performed under general or regional anesthesia in an operating room environment to patients not requiring hospitalization.
+In addition to operating rooms, an ambulatory surgery facility includes all components of pre and post-operative ambulatory surgery care. - (c) "Ambulatory surgery operating room" means an operating room located either in a hospital, in an ambulatory surgery facility, or in a DTRC facility that is equipped to perform surgery and is constructed to meet the specifications and standards of the Healthcare Facility Regulation Division. - (d)"Ambulatory surgery service" means the provision of ambulatory surgery including pre and post-operative care to patients not requiring hospitalization.
+An ambulatory surgery service may be provided within any of the following types of healthcare facilities: hospitals, ambulatory surgery facilities, or DTRCs.